 Hotel Villa Cipriani

 What's to Love: The verb asolare means to pass time in an agreeable and purposeless way.
 Combined with the mountain air and delightful surroundings, what more could you hope for from a romantic weekend?
 Despite being tucked away north of the Veneto, the views from Villa Cipriani rival that of any hill town in Tuscany.
-I particularly love breakfast on the terrace of room 102, especially if you arrive in the dark the night before.
+The breakfast on the terrace of room 102 is especially great, if you arrive in the dark the night before.

 Castello di Casole